rodolfoviturino/Clustering-For-Federated-Learning-With-ALOHA/README.md

 # Clustering-For-Federated-Learning-With-ALOHA

-This repository contains all the codes that was created to generate the results of the Master's Thesis document entitled "HIERARCHICAL FEDERATED LEARNING WITH DISTRIBUTED CLUSTERING AND MULTICHANNEL ALOHA", from which a paper with the same name was published.
+This repository contains all the codes that was created to generate the results of the Master's Thesis document entitled "A distributed D2D clustering algorithm tailored for hierarchical federated learning in a multichannel ALOHA network".

-The document can be found in: "TODO"
+The document can be found in: "https://repositorio.utfpr.edu.br/jspui/handle/1/34706"
-The article can found in: "TODO"

-Choi's reference article can be found in: "TODO"
+Choi's reference article can be found in: "https://arxiv.org/abs/1912.06273"

 ## Table of Contents
 - [Introduction](#introduction)